Christine Gilbert

-Dame Christine Gilbert McNulty DBE (née McGinty) was the Head of Ofsted (HMCI) also known as Her Majesty's Chief Inspector of Education, Children’s Services and Skills between October 2006 and 30 June 2011.
+Dame Christine Gilbert McNulty DBE (née McGinty) is an English schoolteacher who was the Head of Ofsted (HMCI) also known as Her Majesty's Chief Inspector of Education, Children's Services and Skills between October 2006 and 30 June 2011.

 Early life and education

 Gilbert was born Christine McGinty into a Catholic working-class family and went to a convent school in London.
 She studied at the University of Reading where she obtained a Bachelor of Arts degree (BA) in English and History.
 She furthermore received a Master of Education degree (MEd) and a Postgraduate Certificate in Education (PGCE).

 Career

 Gilbert trained as a history teacher.
 She said, "I couldn't get over the fact that there were children of 14 or 15 in front of me who couldn't read," so took an Open University reading diploma to learn what she should do.
 At the age of 32, she became head of Whitmore High School, and then promoted to Director of Education for the London Borough of Harrow.

 She became Director of Education for the London Borough of Tower Hamlets in 1997 where she led the transformation in performance and quality of local schools.
 The percentage of students gaining General Certificate of Secondary Education or equivalent at good grades (A*-C) was raised to 56% from 26% in under a decade.
 Later she became Chief Executive of Tower Hamlets.